How Big Will Your Puppy be by His Paws? Determine Puppy's Estimate Size

 Determining your puppy’s adult size can be one fun guessing game!

 While a good guess can be made by considering the breed norms or size of the dog's parents, sometimes disproportionately sized feet can be a tempting indicator of the puppy's future size.
 Among several indicating factors that come into play when determining your puppy's adult, paw size tends to serve as a helpful tool.
 However, it may or may not work for every puppy.
 Here are some facts about doggy growth spurts and other fun things to know about your puppy's growth.

 Puppy paws as an indicator of adult weight

 A puppy's paws can be a good indicator of his adult size, especially if they are unusually large or unusually small.
 Typically, larger feet correlate with higher height and weight as an adult dog.
-It makes sense why a larger breed needs bigger feet to support a heavier build and taller height.
+It makes sense why a larger breed like labrador retrievers needs bigger feet to support a heavier build and taller height.
 After all, tiny feet cannot hold up a 100-pound dog like a mastiff!
-Similarly, long, heavy feet will only look a bit too oversized on a teacup Yorkie, even if he is fully-grown.
+Similarly, long, heavy feet will only look a bit too oversized on a small dog breed like a teacup Yorkie, even if he is fully-grown.